-NAME CRITERIA (DEFAULT) ALERT FREQUENCY (DEFAULT) Virtual Analyzer Stopped Virtual Analyzer encountered an error and was unable to recover.
+Name CRITERIA (DEFAULT) ALERT FREQUENCY (DEFAULT) Virtual Analyzer Stopped Virtual Analyzer encountered an error and was unable to recover.
 Analysis has stopped.
 Immediate Passive Primary Appliance Activated The active primary appliance encountered an error and was unable to recover.
 The passive primary appliance took over the active role.
+Immediate License Expiration License is about to expire or has expired.
 Immediate